pythonarcade/arcade/doc/programming_guide/sound.rst

 If you're unsure, avoid streaming unless you can say yes to all of the
 following:

 #.
-The :py:class:`~arcade.Sound` will have at most one playback at a time.
+The :py:class:`Sound` will have at most one playback at a time.

 #.
 The file is long enough to make it worth it.